mediaexplorer74/CompleteWeatherApp/README.md

-# CompleteWeatherApp v1.0.8
+# CompleteWeatherApp v1.0.10

+CompleteWeatherApp is part of my Project Gemini (meta-project about A and W worlds "connection").
 If you want to be cross-platform developer, create your own COMPLETE Mobile App In Xamarin Forms ;)

 ## About
 Create your COMPLETE Mobile App In Xamarin Forms - The Weather App with GPS tracking, geo-backgrounding, plus weather visualising via OpenWeatherMap! :-)